pandas-dev/pandas/doc/source/timeseries.rst

    The interface to ``.resample`` has changed in 0.18.0 to be more groupby-like and hence more flexible.
    See the :ref:`whatsnew docs <whatsnew_0180.breaking.resample>` for a comparison with prior versions.

 Pandas has a simple, powerful, and efficient functionality for performing resampling operations during frequency conversion (e.g., converting secondly data into 5-minutely data).
 This is extremely common in, but not limited to, financial applications.

-``.resample()`` is a time-based groupby, followed by a reduction method on each of its groups.
-See some :ref:`cookbook examples <cookbook.resample>` for some advanced strategies
+:meth:`~Series.resample` is a time-based groupby, followed by a reduction method on each of its groups.
+See some :ref:`cookbook examples <cookbook.resample>` for some advanced strategies.

 Starting in version 0.18.1, the ``resample()`` function can be used directly from ``DataFrameGroupBy`` objects, see the :ref:`groupby docs <groupby.transform.window_resample>`.

 .. note::

-   ``.resample()`` is similar to using a ``.rolling()`` operation with a time-based offset, see a discussion :ref:`here <stats.moments.ts-versus-resampling>`
+   ``.resample()`` is similar to using a :meth:`~Series.rolling` operation with a time-based offset, see a discussion :ref:`here <stats.moments.ts-versus-resampling>`.

 Basics
 ~~~~~~